BACOUL/digitalmeve/README.md

 🛡 Security

-Tamper-proof: any change in the file invalidates the .meve.
+Tamper-proof → any change in the file invalidates the .meve.

-Metadata embedding (JSON or sidecar).
+Metadata embedding → JSON or sidecar.

-Scalable: .meve.json sidecar for large files.
+Scalable → .meve.json sidecar for large files.

-Fraud detection: instant hash mismatch detection.
+Fraud detection → instant hash mismatch detection.